thibaultyou/prompt-library/src/system_prompts/prompt_analysis_agent/README.md

 ### 📄 Description

 This prompt creates an AI agent specialized in analyzing and dissecting AI prompts.
-It extracts crucial information, categorizes the prompt, and provides actionable insights for prompt engineering and optimization.
+It extracts critical information, categorizes the prompt, and provides actionable insights for prompt engineering and optimization.

 ### 🔧 Variables

-- `{{PROMPT}}`: The AI prompt to be analyzed
+- `{{PROMPT}}` - The AI prompt to be analyzed
-- `{{FRAGMENTS}}`: Available prompt engineering fragments that can be used to enhance the prompt
+- `{{FRAGMENTS}}` - List of available prompt fragments for potential injection
+- `{{EXTRA_GUIDELINES_OR_CONTEXT}}` - 🔧 **Optional** - Additional guidelines or context for the analysis

 ### 📜 Prompt